paulsinclair51/briteTest/examples/README.md

 SPDX-License-Identifier: MIT
 For license details, see `../LICENSE`.

-Directories:

-- None.
+See **../README.md** for an introduction to LiteTest.

 Files:

 - **README.md**: This directory guide.

-See **../README.md** for a concise introduction to LiteTest.
+Subirectories:

+- None.